-55 Within laboratory method validation should be performed to provide evidence that a method is fit for the purpose for which it is to be used.
+56. Within laboratory method validation should be performed to provide evidence that a method is fit for the purpose for which it is to be used.
 Method validation is a requirement of accreditation bodies, and must be supported and extended by performance verification (on-going analytical quality control).
 All procedures (steps) that are undertaken in a method should be validated, if practicable.
 If a method is to be accredited, then before any validation data are generated, the appropriate accreditation body should be consulted.
 Different accreditation bodies may demand different criteria for method validation.

-56 For multi-residue methods, representative analytes and matrices may be used.
-However both representative analytes and matrices must be chosen carefully.
-Analytes should be chosen so that examples of compounds with particular physico-chemical properties such as polarity, volatility, basicity, easy degradability, etc., are represented.
-Those pesticides that are most likely to be found as residues must also be included.
-Representative matrices should be chosen on the basis of their biological or "analytical" similarity.
+57. For multi-residue methods, representative matrices may be used.
+However, representative matrices must be chosen carefully on the basis of their biological or "analytical" similarity.
 This may be with regard to their water, lipid or sugar contents, pH, etc. So, for example, oranges may be chosen as being representative of citrus fruits, and lettuce as representative of green leafy vegetables, etc.

-57 The method must be tested to assess for sensitivity, mean recovery (as a measure of trueness or bias) and precision.
+58. The method must be tested to assess for sensitivity, mean recovery (as a measure of trueness or bias) and precision.
 This effectively means that spiked recovery experiments to check the accuracy of the method should be undertaken.
 A minimum of 5 replicates is required (to check the precision) at both the reporting limit (to check the sensitivity of the method), and at least another higher level, perhaps an action level, for example the MRL.
+Where the residue definition incorporates two or more analytes, the method should be validated for all analytes included in the residue definition.
 Table 2 sets out the minimum criteria for repeatability and mean recovery that should be attained for a quantitative method for the analysis of pesticide residues in foods.